-- · Marriage.
+- Marriage

-- Birth of a newborn.
+- Birth of a newborn

-- Adoption or placement of a Child in your home.
+- Adoption or placement of a Child in your home

 - Death

 - Divorce

-- · Loss of other coverage
+- Loss of other coverage

 If any one of these events happens, You must enroll your Eligible Dependents promptly.
 To do so, You must:

-• Enroll them within 60 days after the event.
+- Enroll them within 60 days after the event. - Pay any required costs of coverage.